alexgibson/alxgbsn.co.uk/_posts/2014-06-30-responsive-day-out-2.md

 layout: post
 title: Responsive Day Out 2 - The Squishening
 desc: My notes from Responsive Day Out 2 - The Squishening
+excerpt: On Friday 27 June I was in Brighton to attend Responsive Day Out 2 The Squishening.
+It was a fun one day conference for designers and developers to share and discuss their work flow strategies, techniques and experiences with responsive web design.
+I usually go to more JavaScript focused events, but I am also keen to try and keep up with all the latest HTML/CSS talk, particularly when it comes to building responsive websites.
 ---

 On Friday 27 June I was in Brighton to attend [Responsive Day Out 2: *The Squishening*](http://responsiveconf.com/).
 It was a fun one day conference for designers and developers to share and discuss their work flow strategies, techniques and experiences with responsive web design.
 I usually go to more JavaScript focused events, but I am also keen to try and keep up with all the latest HTML/CSS talk, particularly when it comes to building responsive websites.